tsackton/taelgar/Cosmology/Religions/Northern Folk Religions/Kestavo.md

 * Specific rituals around a new shrine, enlarging, moving, splitting?
 %%

-Each kestavo also can only carry prayers to [[Ako]] if they are nearby.
+Each kestavo also can only carry prayers to [[Divine Presence|Ako]] if they are nearby.
 This leads to both pilgrimages to specific shrines as well as a great importance on having a shrine in each community, as a center of worship.
 A new village cannot be established if no kestavo will watch over it.

 %%
 Note kestavo have no extraplanar presence.
 This makes everything click - it is why they can’t grant prayers themselves, for example.
 I do think this would imply that there are not faded kestavo drifting around the astral plane.
 Instead there would be places in Taelgar with ghost gods.